spamegg1/spamegg1.github.io/tarski's-world/README.md

 It's nice since it is a small personal project.
 In a large project with multiple people working on it, this would be a no-no, since `import`s at the top of a file tell programmers where things come from.
+Also, `export`s cause namespace pollution and run the risk of name collisions.

 One limitation I found is that `export`s don't work with packages and with Java stuff.
 If we try to export a package Scala gives us an error: "Implementation restriction".